Seattle Child Custody Attorney Ready To Help You

 Divorce proceedings are already highly emotional situations to process, but with children involved, it becomes even more stressful and anxiety-inducing.
 No one wants a toxic child custody dispute scenario in their Washington divorce or visitation proceedings.
 You deserve to be a part of your child’s life, and at ZafiroLaw, we work with you to reach an agreement that protects your rights and the best interests of your child.
-Our child custody attorneys have years of experience successfully representing clients in child custody cases throughout Snohomish and King Counties.
+Katrina Zafiro is a Seattle child custody attorney with years of experience successfully representing clients in child custody cases throughout Snohomish and King Counties.

 Washington State Custody Laws